rootscript/forHumans-whoWant2Code/-elm-forHumans/day04-elm-webstorm.md

 ###Losing everything I know, and learning 'Alien speak', I mean Elm.

 Sometimes I think about things too much, running before I can walk, looking at advanced topics before I can do a 'Hello World!', it's in my nature to look ahead at the difficult parts and get some perspective, so that I can learn to walk while going towards the right direction.
 I've always had an instinct to go towards trouble, I'm not sure why?
-When it comes to coding all that realistically means is that I can put a few sentences together that sound like I might know what I'm doing, get my feet a little wet, but never produce a best of class solution at this moment own time.
+When it comes to coding all that realistically means is that I can put a few sentences together that sound like I might know what I'm doing, get my feet a little wet, but never hope to produce a best of class solution at this moment in time.

 I need progress, not perfection.
 Perfection will come if I do my best to make make progress.